IK-AVI/doctest/bli-guides/bli-whats-new.md

 ## Easily linking with Alexa and IFTTT

-Without any _user_ / _password_ to remember, link with 3rd party cloud services is done scanning a _QR_ code with _BeoLiving App_ or just inserting an alphanumeric hash in it.
+Without any _user_ or _password_ to remember, link with third party cloud services is done by following some simple steps to pair your _BeoLiving Intelligence_ with the service provider.
 For legacy purposes, previous linking method is available for _BeoLink Gateway_ users.

-## Speaker groups
+## Bang & Olufsen products groups

-_BeoLiving Intelligence_ and _BeoLiving App_ introduce a new feature called _Speaker groups_.
-This consist in join _B&O NetworkLink_ products when
- you want them to behave as one.
-E.g.: In big rooms with multiple speakers its wanted that all speakers reproduce the same song or playlist at the same time.
-In a speaker group, exist a master speaker that will be the source and volume reference of the group and the rest of the group speakers will follow any source/volume change of master speaker automatically.
+_BeoLiving Intelligence_ and _BeoLiving App_ introduce a new feature called _Products' groups_.
+This feature allows to statically link _Bang & Olufsen NetworkLink_'s products so them always behave as one. _E.g._: In big rooms with multiple products its wanted that all products reproduce the same song or playlist at the same time.
+In a products' group, exist a master product that will be the source and volume reference of the group and the rest of the grouped products will follow any source/volume change of master automatically and the _BeoLiving App_ will only show the master.

 ## Credentials setting

-Also, apart from _Speaker groups_ feature, it's possible to set credentials of different sources as _Deezer_ or _TuneIn_ of all products.
+It's possible to set the credentials for some content providers as _Deezer_ or _TuneIn_ on all products directly from the _BeoLiving App_.
 Credentials setting could be done manually or automatically for each _Bang & Olufsen NetworkLink_ device through _BeoLiving App_.
-Default credentials for an specific source could be setted and when _BeoLiving Intelligence_ founds a new device that hasn't been setted previously with credentials, it will set them automatically.
-Previously, credentials setting for each source must be done manually for each product through their web interface being a tedious procedure.
+Default credentials for a specific content provider could be setted and when _BeoLiving Intelligence_ founds a new device that hasn't been setted previously with credentials, it will set them automatically.
+Previously, credentials setting for each content provider must be done manually for each product through their web interface being a tedious procedure.